agilecrm/rest-api/api/TestAPI.md

 Parameters allowed are as below.
 All parameters are mandatory.

--  ‘q'  - Search keyword  (Mention what contact/company fields are considered for search)
+-  ‘q'  - Search keyword  (keyword considered all system and custom fields)

 -  ‘page_size’  - Number of results to fetch